gardener/external-dns-management/README.md

 ```

+## Extensions

+This project can also be used as library to implement own source and provisioning controllers.

-## How to implement Source Controllers
+### How to implement Source Controllers

 Based on the provided source controller library a source controller must
 implement the [`source.DNSSource` interface](pkg/dns/source/interface.go) and